Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 One can buy a product from Homax that is a tub refinishing kit.
 I am told it works very well but you have to have good ventilation.
 You prep it, paint it, and let it dry.

 This is a guide about restoring a claw foot tub.
 A restored claw foot tub can be a beautiful focal point in your bathroom.
-Depending on its age it may need a lot of work to bring it back to its original beauty.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.